Built-in Terminal

 Python Libraries

-In addition to the common Linux commands mentioned above, the built-in Python also supports some popular third-party libraries.
-While some common libraries may not be included, you can still import them if they are available.
+In addition to the common Linux commands above, the built-in Python also supports several common third-party libraries.
+Some commonly used libraries may not be included, but if they are available, you can still import them.

 CryptoEncryption/Decryption